Search

 Article 7: The Executive Committee

 The executive business of the Association is conducted by its Executive Committee.
-The officers of the Executive Committee include a President, two Vice-Presidents, a General Secretary, a Treasurer, and up to two other officers.
+The officers of the Executive Committee include a President, a Vice President (Projects), a Vice-President (Events), a General Secretary, a Treasurer, and up to two other officers.
 The Executive Committee shall determine categories of membership, evaluate membership applications, and determine membership fees.

 Ordinary decisions of the Executive Committee require a majority of those voting; in case of a tie, the President casts the deciding vote.